Over 40 Years Restoring Healthy Smiles

 - A dental implant system replaces a missing tooth so that it feels and functions like a natural tooth.

 - Dental implants are the most cost-effective tooth replacement option over the long-term.
 Dental bridges can last for about 10 years and will then need to be replaced.
 Dental implants can last a lifetime when placed correctly.
-A board-certified dental implant dentist like Dr. Pete has the training in Oral Implantology to achieve a high success rate.
+A board-certified dental implant dentist has the training in Oral Implantology to achieve a high success rate.

 - Dental implants eliminate the worry that comes with temporary tooth replacement options.
 Your smile will look natural and there’s no worry about teeth loosening or falling out.